Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: Combinatorial Background

 \subsection{Lindstr{\"o}m-Gessel-Viennot Construction}

-\ptitle{Motivation for LGV construction} The \textit{Lindstr{\"o}m-Gessel-Viennot (LGV) construction} is a construction which yields a matrix containing information about paths in a weighted digraph.
+\ptitle{Motivation for LGV construction} The \textit{Lindstr{\"o}m-Gessel-Viennot (LGV) construction} relates matrix minors with certain path collections in a weighted directed graph (digraph).
 We will use it to study the coordinates of flags in $\textnormal{Fl}_n^{\geq 0}$.

-\ptitle{Basic terminology} The construction works as follows: Let $G$ be a finite cycle-free digraph with an edge weight $w_e$ associated to each directed edge $e$.
+\ptitle{Basic terminology} The construction works as follows: Let $G$ be a finite cycle-free digraph with an edge weight $\omega_e$ associated to each directed edge $e$.
 Within $G$, fix any collection of vertices $A=\{a_1,\ldots, a_n\}$ to be called \textit{sources} and any collection of vertices $B=\{b_1,\ldots, b_n\}$, disjoint from $A$, to be called \textit{sinks}.
-The \textit{weight} of a directed path $P$ from $a_i$ to $b_j$ is defined to be the product of the weights of the edges in that path.
-It is denoted $w(P)$.
-We define $\omega(i,j)=\sum_{P:a_i\rightarrow b_j}w(P)$ to be the sum of the weights of all paths from $a_i$ to $b_j$.
+The \textit{weight} of a directed path $p$ from $a_i$ to $b_j$ is defined to be the product of the weights of the edges in that path.
+It is denoted $\omega(p)$.
+We define $\omega(i,j)\coloneqq \sum_{p:a_i\rightarrow b_j}\omega(p)$ to be the sum of the weights of all paths from $a_i$ to $b_j$.